The main assets for project finance in Japan are power plants and public infrastructure.

 II THE YEAR IN REVIEW

 Investment in infrastructure is one of the core initiatives of the Japanese administration, which aims to invest ¥21 trillion in infrastructure projects between 2013 and 2022.
 The government considers the concession scheme to be a key tool in accomplishing that goal.
 Since the privatisation of two international airports in the Kansai region in 2016, many airports have been or will be privatised by way of this scheme.
-Furthermore, the government advocates using the concession scheme for other assets, such as toll roads, water purifying plants, sewerage facilities, hydraulic power plants and convention centres.
+Furthermore, the government advocates using the concession scheme for other assets, such as cruise ship passenger terminal, MICE facilities, public hydropower plants and industrial water supply.
 The procurement of concessions has commenced for some of these assets.

 Construction of new conventional power plants has been expected in recent years because it is not clear when the nuclear plants, whose operations have been suspended, will be allowed to resume operations and many of the conventional power plants are facing renewal deadlines.
 However, owing to the global trend against coal-fired plants, and for commercial reasons, several projects to create new conventional power plants have been cancelled.

 The growth of the renewable energy sector is expected to continue but government policy regarding the feed-in tariff (FIT) system is changing because of criticisms regarding the rapidly increasing public costs for maintaining the FIT system.

 With respect to offshore wind farm projects, while a commercial-based project has yet to emerge, a new act that provides for a legal framework in which a project company for an offshore wind farm can use the sea area for up to 30 years was passed by the parliament and its ancillary executive regulations have been promulgated.
 We hope this legislation will give some momentum to the offshore wind industry.

 III DOCUMENTS AND TRANSACTIONAL STRUCTURES